cashapp/paparazzi/README.md

 Paparazzi
 ========

-An Android library to render your application screens without a physical device or emulator.
+An Android library to render your application screens without a physical device or emulator. *Paparazzi ONLY works with library modules, and NOT app modules at this time.*

 ```kotlin
 class LaunchViewTest {